k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 The user, who creates the task, can select either one of these methods to generate synthetic entities by the task.
 The AI-based data generation supports only one LU (one schema).

-The diagram below describes the TDM and AI integration:
+The below diagram describes the integration between TDM and AI:

 ![tdm-ai](images/tdm_ai_integration.png)

 ## Training Task

 The training task creates the training models on the LU schema tables.
-This is a prerequisite for AI-based data generation since the generation is based on a selected training model.
+This is a prerequisite for AI-based data generation as such generation is based on a selected training model.

 The following diagram describes the execution of the AI training task: